A HOME FOR ANYONE ADDICTED TO ARABIC.

 Honorific name (street name) – to identify a person by his first-born child.

 Name under which people call somebody on the street; mostly named after the first child: father of; mother of.
+For example, a man may be called “Abu Karim” if that is the name of his eldest son.
+He is called after his eldest daughter only if he has no sons.

 The كُنْيةٌ is a honorific name.
 It is not part of a person's formal name and is usually not printed in documents.
 The كُنْيةٌ is very important in Arabic culture – even a person who has no child might have a كُنْيةٌ which makes him (or her) symbolically the parent of a special quality, such as father of good deeds.